Toowoomba: Festivals

 Toowoomba is nationally renowned for the annual Carnival of Flowers, held each year in September.
 Many of the city's major parks and gardens are especially prepared for the carnival, including an important home garden competition and parade of flower floats.
 Buses bring people from around the nation, and a popular way to arrive at the carnival from Brisbane is on chartered antique steam and diesel trains, which captures the yester-year aspect of travel to Toowoomba with 19th-century wooden carriages.
 The "Food and Wine Festival", which usually spans 3 days, happens every year during the Carnival of flowers.
 It provides entertainment, food and drinks and is a well-known spectacle of the Carnival.

 In 1953 the Carnival of Flowers was the subject of a sponsored film produced by the Queensland Minister for Lands and Irrigation.
-The Carnival of Flowers depicts the floral parade, the home gardens competition and the crowning of the Floral Queen and is a wonderful portrait of life in 1950s Queensland.
+The Carnival of Flowers depicts the floral parade, the home gardens competition and the crowning of the Floral Queen and is a portrait of life in 1950s Queensland.

 In 2009 as part of the Q150 celebrations, Carnival of Flowers was announced as one of the Q150 Icons of Queensland for its role as an "Events and festivals".

-The Toowoomba Carnival of Flowers received the Gold Award for Major Festival and Event at the Queensland Tourism Awards in 2015, 2016 & 2017, and Australian Tourism Awards in 2016 & 2017.
+The Toowoomba Carnival of Flowers received the Gold Award for Major Festival and Event at the Queensland Tourism Awards in 2015, 2016 and 2017, and Australian Tourism Awards in 2016 and 2017.
 In 2017, 255,639 people recorded as having attended the event.

 Toowoomba also hosts 'First Coat Art and Music Festival'.
 First Coat is a street art festival, held annually in May.
 As a result of the festival, over 50 pieces of large-scale, public art exist throughout the Toowoomba CBD, which has led to a transformation of previously underutilised lane and alleyways, as well as a reduction in costs associated with graffiti management.

 Toowoomba was previously home to Easterfest, which was held annually over the Easter weekend but was discontinued after 2015 due to budgetary constraints.

-In March 2024, the innaugral Toowoomba Fashion Festival was held.
+In March 2024, the inaugural Toowoomba Fashion Festival was held.
 It hosted three runways featuring emerging and established designers.
 The festival is an annual event aimed at reinvigorating the fashion industry in regional Australia.

 Food

-Toowoomba was home to the Weis Bar, famous for being the birthplace of the Weis brand, until 2021 when the parent company Unilever relocated production to a factory in Western Sydney and the bar was closed down.
+Toowoomba was home to the Weis Bar, the birthplace of the Weis brand, until 2021 when the parent company Unilever relocated production to a factory in Western Sydney and the Toowoomba factory closed.
 Toowoomba is also credited as the origin of Home Ice Cream, Homestyle Bake, and possibly the Lamington.
-Toowoomba has a thriving cafe and restaurant scene that is often compared to Melbourne in its maturity and depth.
+Toowoomba has a cafe and restaurant scene that has been compared to Melbourne's.

+Despite not being from Toowoomba, American chain restaurant Outback Steakhouse created a dish called "Toowoomba Pasta", which became very popular in South Korea and inspired Toomba Shin Ramyun.